 Oyster mushrooms are one of the only varieties of mushroom that are low in FODMAPs.
 There are smaller-sized oyster mushrooms (also known as pearl oyster mushrooms or tree oyster mushrooms) and king oyster mushrooms (also known as king trumpet mushrooms), which are the only variety of oyster mushroom I can find locally so far.

 King oyster mushrooms are large, thick-stemmed mushrooms with a meaty texture.
-They don't have much taste when eaten raw, but when put in flavourful dishes, they develop umami flavours and make a dish so much more delicious.
+They don't have much taste when eaten raw, but when put in flavorful dishes, they develop umami flavors and make a dish so much more delicious.

 Why do you put mushrooms in chili?

-My dad, while not a frequent cook, makes a dang good chili in the slow cooker.
-His chili typically includes white button mushrooms, and I really like how mushrooms taste in chili.
-They bring so much incredible umami flavour.
-Plus, they add some chunky texture to the dish, which is what bean-less chili needs to stand up to traditional chili recipes, in my opinion.
+My late dad, while not a frequent cook, made a dang good chili in the slow cooker.
+His chili typically included white button mushrooms, and I really like how mushrooms taste in chili.
+They bring so much incredible umami flavor.
+Plus, they add some chunky texture to the dish, which is what beanless chili needs to stand up to traditional chili recipes, in my opinion.